fabinzne/fabinzne/README.md

 I'm currently learning and in love with some languages (D and Idris).
 If someday I have the opportunity to work with Functional Programming I'll be happy.

-I want to some day start to contribuite to open-source community.
+I want to start to contribuite to open-source community.

 ## Detailed information